gavinyork/zephyr3d/apps/doc/report/scene.api.md

 // @public
 export function worleyNoise(scope: PBInsideFunctionScope, uv: PBShaderExp, freq: PBShaderExp | number): PBShaderExp;

+// Warnings were encountered during analysis:
+//
+// dist/index.d.ts:11029:5 - (ae-forgotten-export) The symbol "SerializedFrame" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)